Established in 2007, we are a community-driven, solutions-focused, non-partisan, registered charity.

 We are a welcoming, inclusive organization.
 Our primary team consists of a volunteer Board of Directors, an Executive Director and program staff, which varies in size depending upon the amount of funds we have to work with.

 In addition to our local advocacy work, we make direct and tangible improvements to the local environment through the delivery of a wide variety of impactful programs, events and services.
-In January, 2018 we launched our “Branching Out” strategic plan to guide our work over a 5 year period.
-Our Annual General Meeting (AGM) is held annually in May and includes a presentation of our latest impact report, audited financials, along with a review of our key mission-focused priorities going forward.
+In January, 2018 we launched our Branching Out Strategic Plan to guide our work over a 5 year period.
+Our Annual General Meeting (AGM) is held annually and includes a presentation of our latest impact report, audited financials, along with a review of our key mission-focused priorities going forward.

-BurlingtonGreen is a Canadian registered charity.
-Our work to protect the natural environment and make Burlington a cleaner, greener, more environmentally responsible city would not be possible without financial contributions from various individuals, sponsors and grant agencies that support our mission.
+Our work to protect nature, mitigate climate change and make Burlington a cleaner, greener, more environmentally responsible city would not be possible without financial contributions from various individuals, sponsors, and grant agencies that support our vital mission work.

 *The acceptance of funding is done at the sole discretion of the Executive Director & Board of Directors based on a donor review process.
-Donor and Sponsor recognition for funds received are not to be considered nor represented as an endorsement of the contributor’s mandate, policies, services or products.
+Donor and Sponsor recognition for funds received are not to be considered nor represented as an endorsement of the contributor’s mandate, policies, services, or products.